-This paper presents an in-depth analysis of hilliness effects in American urban communities.
-Using data from seventeen cities, we establish robust relationships between topography and density, income and housing value gradients.
-We find that high-income households display strong preference not only for higher altitude but also for unevenness, leading to spatial income stratification at both the city and tract-level.
-We analyze potential causes of this propensity: micro-climate, crime, congestion, view effects, and use of public transit.
-We conclude that multi-dimensional spatial methods are crucial to investigations of cities with substantial unevenness.
-Moreover, redistributive social and economic policies must struggle with a fundamental, topographical dimension to inequality.
+This paper presents a comprehensive analysis of hilliness effects in American urban communities.
+Using data from seventeen cities, robust relationships are established between elevation patterns and density and income gradients.
+We find that high-income households display strong preference for high-altitude, high-unevenness locations, leading to spatial income stratification at both the city and tract-level.
+We further analyze potential causes of this propensity: micro-climate, crime, congestion, view effects, and use of public transit.
+We conclude that the role of elevation in urban systems should not be neglected.
+Multi-dimensional spatial methods are crucial to investigations of cities with substantial unevenness.
+Redistributive social and economic policies must struggle with a fundamental, topographical dimension to inequality.

 Economic Research Initiatives at Duke (Erid)